beefstew/tpdecode/README.md

 Command-line control of TP-Link Smart Plug

 # Description
-The most useful thing in this repository is a program to control a TP-Link [HS110 Wi-Fi Smart Plug](http://www.tp-link.com/en/products/details/HS110.html).
-This means that you can flip the relay in the smart plug on & off from your computer.
+Probably the most useful thing in this repository is a program to control a TP-Link [HS110 Wi-Fi Smart Plug](http://www.tp-link.com/en/products/details/HS110.html).
+This program allows you to flip the relay in the smart plug on & off from your computer.

 I use this to control a space heater under my desk from my Mac's menubar, like so:
 ![MacOS menu bar](https://raw.githubusercontent.com/beefstew/tpdecode/master/images/MacOS%20menu%20bar.png)